Ashland Radar Station

 Ashland Radar Station was a United States Air Force station located in Ashland, Maine operational from around 1975 to 1990.
 Sitting on 6.59 acre.

 History

-The station was constructed in August of 1975 along route "IR-800", which was designated in 1981.
+The station was constructed in August 1975 along route "IR-800", which was designated in 1981.
 Detachment 7 moved southwest to the new Ashland Radar Station south of Ashland, Maine.
 The Ashland Strategic Training Range eventually included an AN/MPS-T1 and Multiple Threat Emitter System (MUTES) and in 1985, Det 7 was awarded the Combat Skyspot trophy.
 It was closed in 1994 at the end of the Cold War.